intel/trustauthority-client-for-python/inteltrustauthorityclient/cli/README.md

 ### `attest`

 Collects evidence from the TEE or GPU and sends it to Intel Trust Authority for attestation. `attest` returns an attestation token in JWT format if the attestation is successful.
-This command can attest an Intel TDX trust domain, a NVIDIA H100 GPU, or both.
+This command can attest an Intel TDX trust domain, a NVIDIA H100 GPU, or both. `attest` uses values set in the `config.json` file to locate the Trust Authority REST API gateway and authenticate requests.

 ```sh
 trustauthority_pycli attest -a <attest_type> -c <config_file> [-u <user_data>] [-p <policy_ids>] [-s <token_sign_alg> [--policy-must-match]